 - Students who wear jewellery will have it confiscated and it will not be returned until the last week of that particular half term.
 This includes those students who are seen wearing jewellery coming into or leaving college.

 - Lipstick, eye shadow and eye liner are not allowed, however the discreet use of light foundation and mascara are acceptable but only in Years 9, 10 and 11.

-- Fake tan and any other similar products, which are clearly visible, are not permitted.
+- Fake tan and similar products, which are clearly visible, are not permitted.

 - Neither coloured nails nor long nails which are unsuitable for school are permitted.

 HAIR COLOUR / HAIRSTYLES

 - The colouring of parts of the hair e.g. where there is a complete contrast to the main colour is not permitted.
 Hair colour which is not considered to be natural e.g. blues and purples, are not permitted.